The unsung heroes in a bank’s back office

 Pay and bonuses

-Starting salaries are generally around $50k-60k, but bonuses are small compared to the front office, at 5-15% of base pay.
+Starting salaries are generally around $50- 60k, but bonuses are small compared to the front office at 5-15% of base pay.
+More recently, however, bonuses have generally been eliminated in favour of slightly higher salaries.